 The hospice team will meet with you and your family/caregivers and listen to understand how to best serve you.

-Optage Hospice services are provided in surroundings that are familiar: a private home, senior apartment, assisted living, memory care, skilled nursing care center or wherever you call home.
+Optage Hospice services are provided wherever you call home including a private home, senior apartment, assisted living, memory care or skilled nursing care center.